The Half-Breed is a 1916 feature film directed by Allan Dwan, written by and starring Douglas Fairbanks.

 - Maybe Ever After: Lo, dispirited by recent events and with the forest that he calls home having burned to ashes, resolves to go away and find a new home somewhere else.
 Teresa says she's realized that she's in love with him, and will follow him everywhere and stay with him forever.
 He walks away, and she follows.

-- Mixed Ancestry: Lo is an outcast from both worlds, and lives alone.
+- Mixed Ancestry: Lo is half-white, half-Native American, an outcast from both worlds who lives alone.

 - Noble Savage: More or less averted.
 It's not that Lo is more noble or enlightened because he's a Native American; it's more that most of the white people in town are assholes.

 - Off-into-the-Distance Ending: Lo resolves to go away and find a new home somewhere else, his forest home having burned down.
 Teresa, the friend that Lo saved from arrest, says she's realized that she's in love with him, and will follow him everywhere and stay with him forever.
 He walks away, and she follows, and the film ends.

 - Scare Quotes: A title card promises a "specimen of the 'Superior' white man", and then the film cuts to a shot of the town drunk.

 - Scenery Porn: Some pretty incredible footage of the giant trees of Sequoia National Park.